 2006-07 | Spoken word beginnings

-December 2006; several weeks before my 18th birthday.
-I’m at an impromptu open mic/jam session at a Bromheads Jacket after-show party, in a secret underground venue in Sheffield’s red light district.
+December 2006, a few weeks before my 18th.
+I’m at an impromptu open mic/jam session, at a Bromheads Jacket after-show party, in a secret underground venue in Sheffield’s red light district.
 Somebody had heard my very early poems on MySpace, and ushered me onto the mic for the first time.

 2007-09 | Skint & Demoralised success